layervault/api/18_Files.md

 Returns a JSON array containing objects with the following attributes:

+  - `name` - The name of the revision, which is the same as it's revision number
-  - `full_url` - The absolute URL to the File
+  - `full_url` - The absolute URL to the Revision
-  - `download_url` - The absolute URL to download a copy of the File
+  - `download_url` - The absolute URL to download a copy of the Revision
-  - `local_path` - The local path on the user's filesystem
-  - `md5` - The MD5 hash of the File
+  - `md5` - The MD5 hash of the Revision
-  - `shortened_url` - The shortened URL for the Folder
+  - `shortened_url` - The shortened URL for the Revision
-  - `updated_at` - The updated at date for the Folders
+  - `updated_at` - The updated at date for the Revision
-  - `deleted_at` - The deletion date for the Folders
+  - `deleted_at` - The deletion date for the Revision
+  - `created_at` - The creation date for the Revision
-  - `revision_number` - The revision number of the File
+  - `revision_number` - The revision number for the revision
+  - `user` - The user who created the Revision
+  - `previews` - All previews generated for the Revision

 #### Retrieving a File's Preview Information

-Returns all of the previews associated with a file.
+Returns all of the previews associated with the latest revision of a file.

  Definition